kennyzir/security-scanner/README.md

 Simply tell your agent:

 ```
-Install the "claw0x-security-scanner" skill from Claw0x
+Install the "Security Scanner" skill from Claw0x
 ```

 Or use this connection prompt: